creesch/jsapi-example-consumer/readme.md

 # Reddit jsAPI example consumer extension.

 This repository provides example code for the implementation of jsAPI consumers.
-When loaded in the browser it will do the following things:
+When loaded in the browser, the extension will:

 - Log all jsAPI events to the browser console.
 - Display the location of jsAPI containers on the page in the following format `⚠ type`.